Entity-Access/entity-access/README.md

 # Project Status
-1. Alpha
+1. Beta - Postgres Driver
+2. Alpha - Sql Server Driver

 ## Features
 1. Unit of Work and Repository Pattern
-2. Arrow function based query features
+2. Arrow function based query features with automatic joins.
 3. Automatic Migrations for missing schema - this is done for fast development and deployment.
 4. Sql functions such as LIKE
+5. Postgres Driver
+6. Sql Server Driver
+7. Automatic parameterization to safeguard sql injection attacks.

 ## Upcoming Features
-1. Postgres SQL Test cases
-2. Include
+1. Include
-3. OrderBy
-4. Projection - Split query mode only
+2. Projection - Split query mode only, single level only.
+3. GroupBy

 ### Unit of Work